BitCANN/bitcann-contracts/README.md

 When a new registration beings an auction is created, for each auction there can ever be 2 NFTs that exist as a pair.
 (This pair exists because of the limited space in the NFT commitment i.e 40 bytes).
 So the required information is divided into 2 NFTs and they are always used together in a single transaction.

-- (Immutable) NFT with registrationId(8 bytes) + nameHash(32 bytes) + satoshivalue attached to the utxo
+- (Immutable) NFT with registrationId(8 bytes) + name(bytes) + satoshivalue attached to the utxo
-- (Mutable) NFT with registrationId(8 bytes) + registrationAuctionEndBlock(4 bytes) + bidder's lockingBytecode(25 bytes) + isNameRevealed flag(1 byte)
+- (Mutable) NFT with registrationId(8 bytes) + registrationAuctionEndBlock(4 bytes) + bidder's lockingBytecode(25 bytes)

 If the previous registrationID was 0 then in the output the minting counter NFT that belongs to the Registry contract registationID get's incremented by 1.

 The registration pair also stats with the registry contract.

-#### How are other contracts dealing with the Registry Contract?
-1. We already have determined the tokenCategory for this domain system.
-2. The registry contract has immutable NFTs that have P2SH lockingBytecode stored as NFTCommitment and have the same tokenCategory as that of the domainCategory.
-3. All this happens at the genesis time i.e before the contracts are functional

-nftCommitment => (lockingBytecodeP2SH32)

-Registry contract says that I don't care how many inputs and outputs are used, as long as my own utxo is the 0th index input and output and, some contract that has the same lockingbytecode that I have stored in the NFTcommitment of my 0th input.

-Let's say the lockingBytecode of the Bid Contract is `abc` then in the genesis if 5 NFTs were created with category the same as domainCategory and their
-NFT commitment as `abc` then it's a 5 threaded system which means, 5 transaction can be executed parallely consuming one of these 5 NFTs as the 0th input and
-1st input being the contract that `abc` as it's lockingbytecode.

-So in a way registry contract as whitelisted a list of contract that can be execute along with the itself.

-Registry Contract also acts as a storage contract
+#### What is Domain contract authorization NFT pair?
+1. The domain contract holds a mutable NFT (called heartbeat NFT).
+It's commitment has 2 pieces. registrationID (8 bytes) + lastActivityBlockNumber (4 bytes)
+2. The owner of the domain has the immutable NFT (called ownership NFT).
+It's commitment has 2 pieces. registrationId(8 bytes) + name(bytes)

+The owner must use both of these NFT to do the following:
+- Add or Remove records
+- Renounce Ownership
+- Withdraw funds

+**Note**: Every time the owner adds or removes any record, the `lastActivityBlockNumber` in the heartbeat NFT gets updated to the current block number.

+**Warning**: If a domain remains inactive for more than 2 years (no record updates), the heartbeat NFT can be removed by anyone from the domain contract.
+This makes the ownershipNFT unusable and the domain becomes eligible for re-auction by any interested party.

-#### What is the structure of the Domain contract?
+#### What happens to the ownershipNFT when the heartbeatNFT is burned?
-A domain contract is a 1-of-1, each unique domain has a single owner and a single contract.

-#### What type of record can be added?

-Anything, the records exists as an OP_RETURN.
-The owner of the domain makes these 'addRecord' calls.
-The record can be any from DNS configuration to identity, to website, so socials and/or addresses.
+Since ownershipNFT and heartbeat must have the same registrationID to work with the domain contract, it becomes useless.

+#### How do domain or record lookups work?
+Domain lookups can be done in multiple ways:
+- Find domain contract: Take name, calculate hash256, attach domain contract bytecode, hash to get address
+- Find owner: Check who owns the domain NFT
+- Find records: Get transaction history of domain contract and check OP_RETURN outputs

+#### How does ownership transfer work?
+Ownership transfer is handled simply by transferring the domain NFT to the new owner.
+The NFT proves ownership rights to the domain.

-#### How to find the records for a domain?
+#### How are records managed?
-It's as simple as requesting transaction history for an address
+Records are managed through OP_RETURN outputs:
+- Owner can add any type of record (DNS, identity, website, socials, addresses etc)
+- Records can be found by checking transaction history
+- Records can be removed by creating a transaction with RMV + hash of record to remove

 #### How to remove records?

 [TBD]
 Records are added as OP_RETURN this means that the data is not stored on chain in any UTXO, it will be read by a dedicated indexer.
 So, in order to remove a record create a transaction from the domain contract mentioning the keyword `RMV` followed by hash160 of the previous OP_RETURN what you would like to remove, the indexers should not include that record.
 Or `RMV` and complete OP_RETURN what is supposed to be remove.